Batch processing, Iceberg, and Delta Lake for Starburst Galaxy

 Data products

-Data products are curated datasets that allow you to tag, save, and share data across teams.
+Beyond this, data products provide another pathway to consume data.
+These curated datasets allow you to tag, save, and share data across teams.
 This exciting development empowers data consumers to take charge of their own datasets in new ways.
-Starburst Galaxy and Starburst Enterprise both allow use of data products.
+Starburst Galaxy and Starburst Enterprise both use data products to enhance data visibility, data discovery, data sharing, and data governance.

 A special type of rollup known as a CUBE combines multiple Rollups, generating a multi-dimensional model.

-Another activity involves the use of Windowing functions.
+Another approach involves the use of Windowing functions.
 These can be used to create rolling averages that compare one column to another.

 For example, windowing might be used to return stock prices or average sales in real time.
 This is typically used by data consumers to create reports, find trends, and build actionable business intelligence.

-Let’s unpack the modern data lake by exploring a data lakehouse reference architecture in more detail.
+First, let’s unpack the data lakehouse by exploring a reference architecture in more detail.
 The video below introduces the topic and outlines the key role played by each component in the data pipeline process.

-Modern data lakes and data lakehouses have a lot of complex vocabulary associated with them.
+Next, it’s important to unpack the complex vocabulary surrounding data lakehouses.
 The video below unpacks this terminology in more detail.

-Data pipelines can be constructed using a number of different technologies and tools.
+Finally, it’s important to understand that data pipelines can be constructed on data lakehouses using a number of different technologies and tools.
 The video below outlines which tools you are likely to encounter in this space and where Starburst Galaxy fits.

 The analytics platform for your data lake.